Why is the Lion king of the jungle

 The heaviest male lion in Kenya weighed 272 kg.
 A male lion can grow up to 10 feet, while a female lion grows up to 9 feet long, with the same 3-foot tail length.
 Male lion cubs grow for seven years, while female lions grow rapidly between 9 to 10 years2.

 A lion's weight also comes with raw strength, which makes it formidable, as many famous lion quotes reflect.
-It can run just as fast, despite its heavy weight.
+These wild creatures can run just as fast despite their heavy weight.
 A lion's jaw force allows it to prey on other animals of varying sizes.

 Related: You might also like to read up on some of the other strongest animals in the world.